zer0cache/matic-docs/docs/maintain/delegate/delegate.md

 This will move the stake.
 The dashboard will update after 12 block confirmations.

-:::note
+:::info

 Moving stake is allowed between any nodes.
-The only exception is moving stake from one Foundation node to another Foundation node.
-This is not allowed.
+The only exception is moving stake from one Foundation node to another Foundation node which is not allowed.

 :::